fungos/fips-glslang/README.md

 fips build system: https://github.com/floooh/fips

-To use assimp you need just to add it to your `fips.yml`:
+To use glslang you need just to add it to your `fips.yml`:

 ```cmake
 imports: